pablo-meier/Pablog/posts/2018-11-17-bye-facebook.md

 hearts."

 And, like, of course this is the case.
-In the run-up to the midterms, [journalists were able to buy ads and claim they were Paid For folks like ISIS or Mike Pence.][2]
+In the run-up to the midterms, [journalists were able to buy ads and claim they were paid for by ISIS and Mike Pence.][2]
 This, even after they built [a symbolic "war room" that didn't seem to do anything meaningful other than signal intent.][3]

 This is the company who put Peter Thiel on their board.
 This is the company